 Mrs R. Botha

 Mrs D.D.
 Smith

-In February 2022, Northcliff Primary School will turn 80 – eighty years of excellent education has been provided to the Northcliff community and we look forward to another 80 years.
-It promises to be an exciting year with the completion of 7 new classrooms, the arrival of new Foundation Phase furniture, a revamped Library and an opportunity to prepare our children for High School and to be well rounded and diligent citizens.
+In February 2022, Northcliff Primary School turned 80 – eighty years of excellent education has been provided to the Northcliff community and we look forward to another 80 years.
+The year was filled excitement as we completed 7 new classrooms and completed the revamp of our library.